 1. Abstract

-The system is Avalanche-first. `EvaTrustGraph` is the canonical source of article and curator state.
+The system is Avalanche-first. `EvaTrustGraph` is the canonical source of registered predictor identity and trust.
 ERC-8004 registries remain part of the trust boundary for identity, validation receipts, and reputation events.

 2. Product